Can Cats Eat Catnip? What You Need to Know!

 Updated on

-Most cat owners are not familiar with whether their cat can eat catnip or even if it is safe.
-No evidence suggests catnip is not harmful to both adult cats and kittens to consume.
-There is a possibility that catnip can cause them to have an upset stomach accompanied by diarrhea and vomiting in severe cases.
+Most cat owners are not familiar with whether their cat can eat catnip or even if it’s safe.
+No evidence suggests that catnip is harmful for either adult cats or kittens to consume.
+There’s a possibility that eating too much catnip can cause them to have an upset stomach, accompanied by diarrhea and vomiting in severe cases.

-However, you should ideally offer catnip to your cat in moderation, so even if your cat does consume large amounts of catnip, it should not be harmful to them.
+So, you can ideally offer catnip to your cat in moderation.
+But even if your cat does consume large amounts of catnip, it should not be harmful to them.

 What Is Catnip and How Does It Work?

 Catnip (Nepeta cataria) is a plant that is a member of the mint family.
-The main active ingredient that gives cats the ‘drug’ effects is nepetalactone.
-This active ingredient is produced in the bulbs coating the leaves, stems, and seed pods of the plant, and when these bulbs rupture, this ingredient is released into the air.
+The main active ingredient that gives cats the “euphoric” effect is nepetalactone.
+It’s produced in the bulbs coating the leaves, stems, and seed pods of the plant, and when these bulbs rupture, this chemical is released.

 Catnip is native to Europe and Asia, where it grows across the country near highways and roads.
-The plant is a greyish green with jagged heart-shaped leaves with thick stems covered in fine fuzzy leaves that helps make identifying this plant easier.
+The plant is a grayish green and has jagged, heart-shaped leaves with thick stems covered in fine fuzz, which helps make identifying this plant easier.

-There are many experts that believe the chemical nepetalactone acts as a feline attractant that triggers a happy feeling response.
-Therefore, once your cat smells catnip, it will begin to roll, rub, chew and try to release the trapped oils in the plant’s leaves.
-The chemical then enters the cats’ sensory neurons that line their nasal cavity.
-These sensory neurons control their emotions and behavior, which catnip most affects them.
-The scent organ that picks up nepetalactone is called the vomeronasal organ located in the root of their mouth.
+Many experts believe that the chemical nepetalactone acts as a feline attractant that triggers a happy feeling response.
+Therefore, once your cat smells catnip, they will begin to roll on it, rub it, chew it, and otherwise try to release the oils in the plant’s leaves.
+The chemical then enters the cats’ sensory neurons via the vomeronasal organ, or Jacobson’s organ, located in the root of their mouth.
+The chemical substance turns into a sensory or electrical stimulus via this organ.
+The stimulus travels toward and stimulates the brain’s amygdala and hypothalamus.
+These areas of the brain control the cat’s emotions and behavior, which catnip most affects.

-Catnip also mimics feline sexual hormones, which is why female or male cats will experience a response like a cat in heat, which causes them to be overly affectionate, active, and playful.
+Catnip also mimics feline sexual hormones, which is why female and male cats will experience a response like a cat in heat, causing them to be overly affectionate, active, and playful.
 In higher dosages, your cat may even experience temporary alleviation from pain, discomfort, and anxiety.

 Is Catnip Bad for Cats to Eat?

-If your cat has decided to take a nibble at catnip plants you’re growing or eaten a commercial bag of prepared catnip, then there is no real risk you need to worry about.
-Catnip is safe for your cat to consume in small amounts, and they will still get to experience the positive side effects unless they are eating large quantities of catnip regularly.
+If your cat has decided to take a nibble at catnip plants you are growing or eaten a commercial bag of prepared catnip, there is no real risk you need to worry about.
+Catnip is safe for your cat to consume in small amounts, and they will still get to experience the positive side effects unless they’re eating large quantities of catnip regularly.

 The catnip plant may even have anti-diarrheal properties, so small amounts of catnip can help improve your cat’s digestion.
 However, if your cat eats a large portion of catnip, it may experience adverse effects such as vomiting and diarrhea, which may need medical treatment.